spacenation/swiftui-shapes/README.md

 ```

 ## Install
-Add #Package Name# to your project with Swift Package Manager
+Add `Shapes` to your project with Swift Package Manager

 ```swift
 // swift-tools-version:5.3